alaingalvan/CrossWindow/readme.md

 - 💊 Unit Tests + Test Coverage ([Appveyor][appveyor-url] for **Windows**, [CircleCI][circleci-url] for **Android / MacOS / iOS**, [Travis][travis-url] for **Linux/Noop**)

-- 😎 Modern and well maintained C++ 11, with a promise to evolve as the standard evolves.
+- 😎 Well maintained C++ 11, with a promise to evolve as the standard evolves.
 (C++ Modules, Package Managers, etc.)

 ### Supported Platforms